Welding Technology

 Admissions Requirements

 - Transcripts.
-(Proof of a valid high school diploma, GED or college degree from the U.S. is required.
+(Proof of a valid high school diploma, GED, or college degree from the U.S. is required.
 HS diplomas with modified curriculum or individualized programs are not accepted.)

 - Applicants who do not meet these requirements must complete an entrance exam.
 Please contact Rashada Jackson to schedule.

-- A $300 security deposit is required to reserve your spot in this class.
+- A $300 security deposit

-Part-Time Evening Courses
+Part-Time Event Courses

 Pay as You Go.
 Your Pace.
 Your Schedule.